 You can see whether or not you had a positive or negative result.
 We created this SEO testing template to help make your tests run a little smoother.
 It's something that we use internally at the top here.
 We've got our goal.
 What's our objective that we're running?
 What's our hypothesis?
 What's our experiment groups going to be?
 You can break those down.
 Maybe it's going to be our location pages.
 Maybe it's going to be our product pages.
 You can set the dimension and then your primary metric and any secondary metrics you want to track.
 This is what it would look like once you filled this out.
 The goal of this test was to improve the ranking of pages based on the core service terms.
 The hypothesis was that if we wrote better title tags, more targeted keywords, we'd improve the organic visibility of those pages.

 In order to know whether or not our test was successful, we need to have data.
 This is where analytics is going to come in.
 We can go back to our template here and see that we wanted our primary metric to be organic traffic.
 We can use Google analytics to create some segments for us.
 In order to create a segment, it's not very hard.
-You can go into any part here of analytics, maybe an overview section.
+You can go into any part of analytics, maybe an overview section.
 Up at the top, you'll see something right here.
 This is all users.
 Then add a segment.
-By clicking on add a segment, you can see that you can create tons of different ones.
-There's things right out of the box, but you can also create segments that are around specific groups or pages that you want to see.
-So for instance, one of the ones I've created is a split test.
+By clicking on "add a segment," you see that you can create tons of different ones.
+There are things right out of the box, but you can also create segments that are around specific groups or pages that you want to see.
+For instance, one of the ones I've created is a split test.

 You can see it's an SEO split test control group, and it's an experiment group.
-So if we look at the control group, which was one of the groups we had in that sheet, we can see how this was set up.
-So the first thing we want to do is have a default channel grouping.
+If we look at the control group, which was one of the groups we had in that sheet, we can see how this was set up.
+The first thing we want to do is have a default channel grouping.
 Then we want this to be exactly organic search.
-This is important because this is only the type of traffic that we're testing.
-Then we want to have our landing pages.
-The pages that people came in on, and this means that they actually saw our site in search.
+This is important because this is the only type of traffic that we're testing.
+Then we want to have our landing pages, the pages that people came in on, and this means that they actually saw our site in search.
 They clicked on these pages and entered these pages.
 The landing page needs to be one of each one of the pages here that we had in this group.
-Once we're done with that, we can go ahead and hit save.
+Once we're done with that, we can hit save.

 That's what it's going to use as a forecast.
 Then it's going to take the data, the experiment data, and say, here's the data of what happened.

 Now that we've got our two groups here in Google Analytics, we're going to want to pull the data that we can use within the split tester to know whether or not this was a positive or negative result with our test.
-The best way we can do this that I've found is using the Google Analytics add on for Sheets.
-You want to go ahead and add that here, just go to get add ons and you can add it, then click create report.
-There's a few things you're going to want to do to set this up.
-We can go ahead and call this SEO A/B testing.
+The best way we can do this that I've found is using the Google Analytics add-on for Sheets.
+You want to add that here, just go to get add ons and you can add it, then click "create report."
+There are a few things you're going to want to do to set this up.
+We can call this SEO A/B testing.
 We're going to select the account that we're working on.